Dynamometers

 they work!

-Photo: Testing, testing!
-The giant driving dynamometer (top) is turning a wind turbine generator and drive train (bottom) to simulate how well they would work in extreme wind conditions.
+of the biggest in the world, designed to test a wind turbine drive train to simulate how well it works under various wind conditions.
 If you can't figure out what's happening here, imagine a large electric motor and generator coupled together by a sturdy metal rod—and that's pretty much what

 What is a dynamometer?